 And because mindful listening is a rare quality, people will notice and appreciate it, and may be more inclined to share things with you or to seek your company.
 Listening mindfully can help us create more genuine connections as we enter every conversation with the purpose to listen and understand the other person.

-Deep listening is an exercise in empathy and self-awareness that can improve the quality and depth of our relationships with others.
+Mindful listening is an exercise in empathy and self-awareness that can improve the quality and depth of our relationships with others.
 Practising it will take re-training our brain to focus in the present and in the meaning of what’s being said.
 And although it may be difficult at first, the results are well worth it.
 Mindful listening can make us more self-aware, more focused, and able to build richer interpersonal relationships and a more fulfilling life. ●

 Main image: shutterstock/Shchus